jewel/clearskies/protocol/core.md

 }
 ```

-The "access" in the starttls response is the greatest common denominator access
+The "access" in the starttls response is the highest access level that both
+peers have.

+For example, if the client is read-write and the server is read-only, the
+access is "read_only".
+If one of the peers only has an access code, it is
+"unknown".

-level between the client and server.
-The corresponding key is then used by
+The corresponding key or access code is then used by both peers as a pre-shared
-both peers as a pre-shared key (PSK) for TLS.
+key (PSK) for TLS.

 The connection is encrypted with with TLS_DHE_PSK_WITH_AES_128_CBC_SHA
 from [RFC 4279](http://tools.ietf.org/html/rfc4279).
 Protocol version 1 only
 supports this mode, not any other modes.
+(It has perfect forward secrecy, which
+is critical for key exchange.)

-Once the server sends the "starttls" message, it upgrades the plain-text
+Once the server sends the "starttls" message, it upgrades the unencrypted
 connection to a TLS connection.
 Likewise, when the client receives the
 "starttls" message from the server, it upgrades its socket connection.